 The ski resorts in Italy are mainly located around the northern mountainous areas of Italy that border Switzerland, France and Austria.
 Based on its location, the Italian ski resorts have an 80% chance of good weather during the winter.
-You can actually sit outside with friends to enjoy grappa, spritz, sumptuous pasta, cappuccinos or espresso, without the snow getting in the way.
+But you can actually sit outside with friends to enjoy grappa, spritz, sumptuous pasta, cappuccinos or espresso, without the snow getting in the way.

 The experience felt when skiing in Italy is like visiting 2 countries at the same time.
-The German and Austrian cultural influences can be felt in parts of Dolomites, while the French culture dominates the Aosta valley.
+The German and Austrian cultural influences can be felt in parts of Dolomites.
+While the French culture dominates the Aosta valley.

 Italian ski resorts are not only less crowded, they are usually a more economical option when compared with those of its western and northern neighbors.
 Transportation from the ski resorts is quite easy because they are located near airports.
 Also, the magnificent cities of Venice, Milan, and Florence are close by.

 In Italy, the Dolomites region located in the east can be skied – you can ski the Alps to the north-west.
-You can ski down Mount Etna situated in Sicily or ride on the 2006 Olympic resorts of the Via Lattea.
+Also you can ski down Mount Etna situated in Sicily or ride on the 2006 Olympic resorts of the Via Lattea.
 In Italy, there are over 200 resorts to choose from.

 Regions where most are present include Valle D’Aosta, Dolomites, Alta Valtellina, Brenta Dolomites, Apennines, Ortler Skiarena and more.

-One of the biggest networks of ski resorts in the world is Dolomiti Superski ski area situated to the north-east of Italy.
+One of the biggest networks of ski resorts in the world is Dolomiti Superski ski area is in the north-east of Italy.
 The 12 major ski areas in this place are connected together by 460 lift systems.
 To enjoy all 12 ski areas at the Dolomites ski resorts, the Dolomiti Superski pass is recommended, because with it, you can access more than 1,200 km of ski slopes across the ski areas.
 The ski resorts are reputably known by a number of people.
 These resorts include Alta Val Badia, Cortina D’Ampezzo, Val Di Fassa, Val Gardena, 3 Peaks, Arabba-Marmolada, Kronplatz, Gitschberg-Jochtal, Monte Civetta and more.
 Also, the renowned Sella Ronda ski route is situated in the Dolomites and you can actually visit 4 resorts in a day around Sella Massif.

 15 resorts make up the Ortler Skiarena in the Merano, Venosta valley, Eisacktal and Bolzano.
 Ortler ski resorts are situated in the north-east area of Italy, which is sandwiched between the Dolomites, the Alta Valtellina, and the Austrian border.
 Many powder hound secret treasures are at the Ortler ski resorts.
 These resorts include Val Senales, Reinswald and more.
 Skiing can be done at up to 3260m.
 The resorts can be accessed from Innsbruck, through Bolzano, and from Milan.

 The northernmost region of Italy borders Switzerland while the most western region borders France.
-The Aosta valley is situated in the north-west region of Italy and it houses many premier ski resorts together with their amazing views.
+The Aosta valley is in the north-west region of Italy and it houses many premier ski resorts together with their amazing views.

 Amazing skiing destinations include Monterosa ski located at the base of Monte Rosa, Courmayeur situated at the base of Monte Bianco and Cervinia situated at the base of Matterhorn.
 Others include Chaporcher, Crevacol, Torgan, Chamois, La Thuileand Pila and more.